Nid989/Experiments-on-DRSM-corpus/README.md

 L (number of labels) times, where each attention module is reserved for a specific label.
 Weighted binary cross-entropy is used as a loss function.
 This loss function was most appropriate as it gives equal importance to the different classes during training, which was necessary due to the significant imbalance in the data.
-Thus, this approach overcame the significant imbalance amongst class labels and attained extensive results on labels like case study, epidemic forecasting, transmission, and diagnosis.

 ## Setup
+Step 1.
+Install dependencies
+Step 2.
+Set-up google drive
+Step 3.
+Download data